Ford F-150 Insurance Rates

 Once you’re ready to find cheap car insurance by comparing great car insurance rates, enter your five-digit ZIP code into our free quote tool to start comparing Ford F-150 car insurance rates from top Ford F-150 car insurance companies.

-Average insurance rates for a Ford F-150 are $1,298 a year for full coverage.
-Comprehensive costs around $294, collision insurance costs $448, and liability costs $398.
-A liability-only policy costs as little as $460 a year, and high-risk insurance costs around $2,782.
-Teenage drivers receive the highest rates at up to $4,828 a year.
+Estimated auto insurance rates for a Ford F-150 are $1,298 annually for full coverage.
+Comprehensive insurance costs an estimated $294 each year, collision costs $448, and liability is $398.
+Liability-only insurance costs around $460 a year, with high-risk driver insurance costing $2,782 or more.
+Teens pay the most at $4,828 a year or more.

 As you can see by the huge price difference (over $4,000 difference between liability-only and a teen driver with full coverage), the rate you will actually pay will most likely fall somewhere in the middle.